XabierGallardo/Road-to-Web-Development/Interview Questions/programmingQuestions.md

 When any task starts waiting for any external operation to complete, JavaScript just jumps to another task from queue.
 When the external operation is completed, task is pushed again to the even queue for execution

 ### Can you enumerate and explain the various types of errors that can occur during the execution of a computer program?
--** Logical errors**: This occurs in the scenario of a computer program implementing the wrong logic.
+- **Logical errors**: This occurs in the scenario of a computer program implementing the wrong logic.
 There are no reports generated for these types of programming errors and they are the most difficult ones to dealt with

 - **Runtime errors**: Occurs when the program contains an illegal operation (dividing a number by 0).
 These are the only errors that are displayed instantly during the program execution.
 The program execution is stopped and a diagnostic message is displayed